Subscription marketing for renewable services requires a dramatically different mentality than selling products.

 Just as your message must change in renewal situations, your mentality must also dramatically differ when selling renewable services versus products.
-Underappreciation of these realities is one of the most common pitfalls we see in sales teams facing renewal situations on a regular basis.
+Underappreciation of these realities is one of the most common pitfalls we see in sales teams facing subscription marketing on a regular basis.

 Three Things New Service Contracts Should Trigger